Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/agent_security.md

 linkTitle: Administer agent security
 draft: false
 weight: 40
-description: This section describes the main security features of the agents.
 ---
+This topic describes the main security features of the agents.

 ## Information security